igrowing/esp8266_smart_home_ready/modules/schieber/readme.md

 When mounting She-Bear add some support.
 It weighs about 600g, not that much.
 Maybe this is negiligible weight for metal pipes.
 However, I added support to reduce load on my plastic pipes.

-Use pipe seling (teflon, plumber's) tape generously.
+Use pipe sealing (teflon, plumber's) tape generously.

 Hard times are in winter: no garden irrigation needed and short days.
 This means no charging from water flow and not from the sunlight.
 Likely, I will make remote solar panel for She-bear...